avikalpg/newton-school-june-2022-mern-elara/README.md

 ### Git
 Git is the single most important software that you must learn to be a software developer.
 Git is a version control system and a collaboration system which enables people to work on the same codebase for a long time.
 You should practice keeping every single work file version controlled in Git.
 You can see the basic git commands in [this link](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html#:~:text=%20%20%20%20Git%20task%20%20,clone%20username%40host%3A%2Fpath%2Fto%2Freposit%20...%20%2021%20more%20rows%20).

+To get started, you will have to download git in your computer.
+[Here is a link](https://git-scm.com/download) to do that.

 ### GitHub/GitLab/Gitae/BitBucket
 These websites make it easy to collaborate in teams using Git.
 [This blog](https://www.freecodecamp.org/news/how-to-use-basic-git-and-github-commands/) on FreeCodeCamp can help you get started with it.